weaslbe/evaluate-human-balance-with-apache-spark-and-spark-streaming/project/starter/README.md

 - To connect to the redis instance, from the terminal connect to Redis:

 ```
-docker exec -it nd029-c2-apache-spark-and-spark-streaming_redis_1 redis-cli
+docker exec -it nd029-c2-apache-spark-and-spark-streaming-starter-redis-1 redis-cli
 ```

 - Type:

 ```
-zrange customer 0 -1
+zrange Customer 0 -1
 ```

-- Locate the the customer you created in the output
+- Locate the customer you created in the output

 - In another terminal run this command to start monitoring the kafka topic:

 ```
-docker exec -it nd029-c2-apache-spark-and-spark-streaming_kafka_1 kafka-console-consumer --bootstrap-server localhost:9092 --topic redis-server
+docker exec -it nd029-c2-apache-spark-and-spark-streaming-starter-kafka-1 kafka-console-consumer --bootstrap-server localhost:9092 --topic redis-server
 ```

 - Back in the redis-cli, type: